Natim/PyTalk/README.rst

 At first, PyTalk should be jTalk a Jabber Client in Java using QtJambi.
 But I get in trouble with Qt Jambi and Mac OS X so I change and I take Python which is the faster way to program.

-If you are French and that you would like to talk about PyTalk : Lets go

 overview
 ========